Your expert guide to exploring Maya ruins in Yucatán

 Today, there is nothing historical to see.
 You can’t walk on the island and the 32 pyramids that were found on the island have been reburied and the artefacts taken to museums.
 The island is in a biosphere and it really belongs to the thousands of birds who live on it.

-Where Is Isla Los Cerritos?
+Where is Isla Los Cerritos?

 The 176 to Tizimin from Merida towards Río Lagartos and then drive along the Carretera for San Felipe until you hit town.
 Hire a guide and lancha (boat) to take you to the island.

-What to do Near San Felipe and Isla Los Cerritos
+What to do near San Felipe and Isla Los Cerritos

 ➡️ Take a tour of the ría (estuary) and mangroves